 The Cons:

-ASUS’ Strix cooler design for NVIDIA and AMD GPUs is always a reliable choice, however, it’s also always considerably more expensive than the original MSRP.
+ASUS’ Strix cooler design for NVIDIA and AMD GPUs is always a reliable choice, however, it’s also always significantly more expensive than the original MSRP.

-Fortunately, ASUS’ TUF coolers get a more practical price design but cost significantly less.
+Fortunately, ASUS’ TUF coolers get a more sensible price design but cost considerably less.

 Pricing